-Hiring Process for Los Alamos County Manager and County Attorney
+Hiring Process for Los Alamos County Manager, Utilities Manager, and County Attorney

-- 1. The first step in the hiring process is development of a search committee comprised of up to three County Councilors, one of which to be the Chair and the other two to be appointed by the Chair, and possibly the outgoing incumbent.
+- 1. The Chair shall appointfirst step in the hiring process is development of a search committee comprised of up to three County Councilors, one of which to be the Chair and the other two to be appointed by the Chair.
+The search committee may also, and possibly include the outgoing incumbent, and if the search involves a Utilities Manager, one or more members of the BPU.
 The search committee responsibilities include clarification of the job requirements, timeline, development of needed recruiting materials and development of job advertisements as well as communicating key elements to County Staff, Council, and the community as appropriate.
 The search committee will be led by the Human Resources Division. - 2.
-The hiring process will include both local and national recruitment efforts for the position. - 3.
-Once the job advertisement has been closed and the applications qualified by the Human Resources Division, the search committee will screen the applicants.
-If a down-select of the applicants is required, this will be performed by the search committee and noticed as a closed session as proscribed by the Open Meetings Act. - 4.
-The candidate interview process will include mechanisms for obtaining input from including the County Manager's Office, the Department of Public Utilities, County Attorney's Office, County Council, Board of Public Utilities, County staff and the community.
+The hiring process will include both local and national recruitment efforts for the position. - Once the job advertisement has been closed and the applications qualified by the Human Resources Division, the search committee will screen the applicants.
+If a downselect of the applicants is required, this will be performed by the search committee in aand noticed as a closed session as proscribed by the Open Meetings Act. - 4.
+The candidate interview process will include mechanisms for obtaining input from including-the County Manager's Office, the Department of Public Utilities, County Attorney's Office, County Council, Board of Public Utilities, County staff and the community.
 It will provide opportunities to evaluate leadership and management skills, communication skills (both within the County and with the public), fiscal management skills, and specific technical skills as applicable to the position. - 5.
-The final selection of the Employee will be made by County Council.
+The final selection of the employee will be made by County Council.
 Final negotiations to conclude a contract with the employee will be led by the Human Resources Division working with the appropriate legal department representative and Council Chair.
-The final contract will be approved by full Council during a public meeting as proscribed by the Open Meetings Act.
+The final contract will be approved by the full Council during a public meeting as proscribed by the Open Meetings Act.